okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-upgrade-api-sdk-to-oie-sdk/main/aspnet/signout.md

 ### The Classic Engine Authentication SDK multifactor authentication flow

-The Classic Engine Authentication SDK's methods that support the sign-out flow are as follows:
+The Classic Engine Authentication SDK methods that support the sign-out flow are as follows:

 * `AuthenticationClient.CancelTransactionStateAsync()`